 Zak Waters – Photographer

 Zak Waters is an award-winning photographer.
 He’s worked for the BBC, The Guardian and M&C Saatchi.
 Having been a self-employed photographer all his working life, a few years ago he decided to become a teacher to give something back to the next generation of photographers.
 He won an award for that too.
-Now, based at Folkestone’s The Edge School of Creative and Business, Zak has taken to his next solo project of photographing the town during lockdown.
+Now, based at Folkestone’s The Edge School of Creative and Business, Zak’s solo project of photographing the town during lockdown has seen one of the photos being exhibited in ‘Hold Still’ at the National Portrait Gallery.
 Folkelife caught up with him.